BORGARFJÖRĐUR EYSTRI: AN ICELANDIC SECRET

 It is a testament to how lovely the people are when a car full of idiot tourists arrived with three apples, half a bar of chocolate and a bottle of whisky, expecting to find a restaurant.
 The guesthouse phoned the store owner, who sent his son down to unlock the door and let them in.
 Thankfully the car full of idiot tourists did not go hungry.

-While not part of Iceland's tourist highway, here are some reasons you should visit Borgarfjörður eystri and see this corner of the world for yourself for some time out.
+While not part of Iceland’s tourist highway, here are some reasons you should visit Borgarfjörður eystri and see this corner of the world for yourself.

-The road to Borgarfjörður eystri from Egilsstaðir is sure to impress even those jaded individuals who think they've seen it all.
-The road follows the Lagarfljót river, across a a vast plain which has been ground out by massive glaciers over millions of years, veering off before reaching the sea and heading directly for the mountains.
+The road to Borgarfjörður eystri from Egilsstaðir is sure to impress even those jaded individuals who think they’ve seen it all.
+The road follows the Lagarfljót river, across a a vast plain which has been ground out by massive glaciers over millions of years.
+It veers off before reaching the sea heading straight for the mountains.
 It zigzags its way upwards, weaving between the snowy mountains whose peaks are lost in a seemingly perpetual mist before dropping down towards the fiord.
-The views down towards the water are truly spectacular, even by Iceland's standards.
+The views down towards the water are truly spectacular, even by Iceland’s standards.

-Puffins, also known as Toucan Penguins (citation needed), winter at sea and then return to land to form long-term pair bonds, getting to know each other properly before performing that special kind of pants-off hug.
-During the summer months, over ten million flock back to Iceland and they're so cute it makes it difficult to consider eating one.
+Puffins, also known as Toucan Penguins (citation needed), winter at sea and then return to land.
+They form long-term pair bonds, getting to know each other properly before performing that special kind of pants-off hug.
+During the summer months, over ten million flock back to Iceland.
+They’re so cute it makes it difficult to consider eating one.
 While puffins are the most popular, there are a huge number of other birds in the area.
 Seals also grace the rocks around the cliffs, lumbering back into the ocean whenever someone sneezes within earshot.

 Borgarfjörður is the starting point for some of the best hiking in Iceland.
 The surrounding mountains have a number of popular hiking trails, including the Víknaslóðir trail, a multiday hike through the central province of the elves.
 There are a few guided walks operating in the area to help ensure you don’t get lost in the hills, never to be seen again.